Celebration Chase Preview: Tips, Betting Offers and Odds, 3.00 at Sandown, 27 April 2019

 So popular did this event prove that it returned again in 2002 when it was run in memory of the Queen Mother who died that year.
 The contest has remained in place ever since, going under its current title of Celebration Chase since 2005.

 Featuring as part of a top class dual flat/jumps meeting, the classification of this race has fluctuated a little over the years but it was granted Grade 1 status once again in 2014.
 Looking at the list of previous winners here, the event is more than deserving of that top tier ranking.

 Multiple Champion Trainer Paul Nicholls has quickly developed an affinity with this event.
 Getting off the mark with Cenkos in the second edition of the race in 2002, Nicholls had notched up an impressive five victories by 2012.
 That haul puts him three wins clear of his nearest pursuer in the top trainer ranks here.
 Amongst the jockeys it is the greatest ever, Tony McCoy who leads the way with three wins.

 Cenkos became the first dual winner of the race when – having finished second in 2003 – he bounced back to reclaim his crown in 2004.
-Taking back to back renewals in 2013 and 2014, Champion Chaser Sire De Grugy is the only other horse to take this more than once as of 2016.
+Also taking back to back renewals are Champion Chasers Sire De Grugy (2013 and 2014) and Altior (2017 and 2018).